bennorth/magic-hexagon-search/README.md

 completion.

-This and all following algorithms are implemented in the same [C++ program](TODO).
+This and all following algorithms are implemented in the same [C++ program](solve-hex.cpp).
 You choose which one to run by giving a command-line argument.
 Some variants are run a number of times, to allow better timing measurement.